Skip to content

 description: "Code review expert"

-Subagent files are also standard agent format, typically inheriting from the main agent and excluding certain tools:
+Subagent files are also standard agent format, typically inheriting from the main agent:

 yaml